CAS-CS/cas-cs.github.io/Lectures/IOT/L01 Introduction to IoT.md

 ## There are two ways of building IoT:

-1.Form a separate internetwork including only physical objects.
+1. Form a separate internetwork including only physical objects.

-2.Make the Internet ever more expansive, but this requires hard-core technologies such as rigorous cloud computing and rapid big data storage (expensive).
+2. Make the Internet ever more expansive, but this requires hard-core technologies such as rigorous cloud computing and rapid big data storage (expensive).

 ---